-How the founder of Patrón and John Paul Mitchell Systems got his start
+When this billionaire entrepreneur started out, he was living in his car

 'One of the best products in the world'

-When John Paul Dejoria first started John Paul Mitchell Systems, he was living in his car.
+When billionaire John Paul Dejoria first started John Paul Mitchell Systems, he was living in his car.

 "I'd just left a relationship that I was in," Dejoria recalled in an interview with CNNMoney.
 "I had very little money."